Molecular Mechanisms of Cancer Development and Actionable Genes (Online CE Course)

 Additional Information

-Intended audience: This course is intended for molecular biology bench technicians and technologists, supervisors, and administrators.
+Intended Audience: This course is for molecular biology bench technicians, technologists, supervisors, and administrators.
+This course is also appropriate for molecular biology students, medical laboratory science students, and pathology residents.

-Author information: Tabetha Sundin, PhD, HCLD (ABB), MB (ASCP)CM, has over 10 years of laboratory experience in cancer biology and clinical molecular diagnostics.
+Author Information: Tabetha Sundin, PhD, HCLD(ABB), MB(ASCP)CM, has over 10 years of laboratory experience in cancer biology and clinical molecular diagnostics.
 She is the Scientific Director of Molecular Diagnostics and Serology at Sentara Healthcare.
-Dr. Sundin serves as a Speaker for AstraZeneca and Bristol-Myers Squibb covering multidisciplinary facilitation of biomarker testing in cancer patients.
-She is also an active member of the Association of Molecular Pathology (AMP) and involved with numerous efforts to support the molecular diagnostics field with American Medical Technologists (AMT) and Clinical & Laboratory Standards Institute (CLSI).
+Dr. Sundin has served as a Speaker for AstraZeneca and Bristol-Myers Squibb, covering multidisciplinary facilitation of biomarker testing in cancer patients.
+She has been an active member of the Association of Molecular Pathology (AMP).
+She is involved with numerous efforts to support the molecular diagnostics field with American Medical Technologists (AMT) and the Clinical & Laboratory Standards Institute (CLSI).

-Reviewer information: Kevin F. Foley, PhD, DABCC, MT, SC is the Northwest chemistry, toxicology, immunology and POC director for Kaiser Permanente.
-He also teaches pharmacology, clinical chemistry, immunology and medicinal chemistry at Oregon Health Sciences University.
-Dr. Foley earned his PhD in clinical pharmacology and toxicology at East Carolina School of Medicine in North Carolina.
-His research areas include cardiovascular risk and inflammation markers as well as the neuropharmacology of amphetamine-like compounds.
-He is a frequent contributor to several clinical laboratory publications and is active in the American Association of Clinical Chemistry.
+Kevin F. Foley, PhD, DABCC, MLS, SC, is the Northwest chemistry, toxicology, immunology, and POC director for Kaiser Permanente.
+He also teaches pharmacology, clinical chemistry, immunology, and medicinal chemistry at Oregon Health Sciences University.
+Dr. Foley earned his PhD in clinical pharmacology and toxicology at the East Carolina School of Medicine in North Carolina.
+His research areas include cardiovascular risk and inflammation markers, as well as the neuropharmacology of amphetamine-like compounds.
+He frequently contributes to several clinical laboratory publications and is active in the American Association of Clinical Chemistry.

 How to Subscribe